mageplaza/magento-2-customer-approval/README.md

-# Customer Approval for Magento 2
+# Magento 2 Customer Approval Module

 [Customer Approval by Mageplaza](http://www.mageplaza.com/magento-2-customer-approval/) is a solution which helps store owner to approve or reject new account registration from customers in specific cases.
 This is regarded as an effective control method of customer accounts in online stores using Magento 2 platform.